 We also offer membership for barristers.
 In the current climate of fundamental changes to legal aid, barristers can also benefit from our specialist support services to members.

-If you are a firm or not-for-profit agency, please click here to download a membership form.
+If you are a firm or not-for-profit agency, please join or renew by downloading a membership form:

-If you are an individual barrister, please click here to download a membership form.
+If you are an individual barrister, please download a barrister membership form:

 We know that you know what we do but as a quick recap – our achievements include:

-piloting and now rolling out our Certificate in Practice Management course
+delivering our Certificate in Practice Management course for managers and future managers

 answering numerous members’ questions to help with specific operational issues